Personal Injury Claims and Contributory Negligence

 A Defendant will usually raise this when settlement negotiations commence prior to the matter being heard in Court.
 If no settlement is reached between the parties, it will ultimately be up to the Court to review the evidence put forward to determine what split in liability(if any) should be made.
 In personal injury cases where contributory negligence is successfully argued, the compensation a Plaintiff is awarded is reduced by the same degree that they are found to be at fault.
 For example, if the court finds a Plaintiff to be 30% at fault, their compensation is reduced by 30% as a result.

 It is clear from the above that the impact a successful argument of contributory negligence could have on a Plaintiff’s personal injury claim and compensation that follows is significant.
-Every case is completely different and for this reason, it is vital that any person who has been recently involved in an accident and feels that they have a potential personal injury claim should seek advice from a Solicitor who specialises in the area of Personal Injury litigation so that they can be advised properly on every issue that arises in their respective case.
+Every case is completely different and for this reason, it is vital that any person who has been recently involved in an accident and feels that they have a potential personal injury claim should seek advice from Experienced Solicitors who specialise in the area of Personal Injury litigation so that they can be advised properly on every issue that arises in their respective case.

 Personal injury solicitors Dublin, Personal injury solicitors , Injury solicitors , Solicitors Ireland , Solicitor Dublin, Accident Solicitor.